-The 10 most amazing fake brands and titles used on ’Riverdale’
+The 10 most amazing fake brands and titles used on 'Riverdale'

 2. "Grind'em"

-“Why can’t you just use Grind’em like every other gay guy?” — Betty Cooper, to Kevin (Season 2, “The Watcher in the Woods”)
+"Why can't you just use Grind'em like every other gay guy?" — Betty Cooper (Lili Reinhart) to Kevin (Casey Cott) (Season 2, "The Watcher in the Woods")

-Of course Riverdale’s answer to Grindr would sound more like a coffee shop than a gay hookup app.
+Of course, Riverdale's answer to Grindr sounds more like a coffee shop than a gay hookup app.

 3. "Shankshaw"

-“I thought about this a lot when I was in Shankshaw, and I’m done with Serpent life.” — FP Jones (Season 2, “House of the Devil”)
+"I thought about this a lot when I was in Shankshaw, and I'm done with Serpent life." — FP Jones (Skeet Ulrich) (Season 2, "House of the Devil")

 Riverdale is a major Stephen King stan, dropping references to everything from The Green Mile to Full Dark, No Stars.
-(And of course, there’s the upcoming tribute to Carrie: The Musical.)
+(And, of course, there's the tribute to Carrie: The Musical.)
 Love that the writers took their obsession one step further, shipping FP off to the bizarro version of Shawshank State Prison.

 4. "American Excess"

-“Reporting my American Excess card as stolen?
-Well played.” — Veronica Lodge to mom Hermione (Season 1, “In a Lonely Place”)
+"Reporting my American Excess card as stolen?
+Well played." — Veronica Lodge to mom Hermione (Marisol Nichols) (Season 1, "In a Lonely Place")

-Commentary on our culture’s addiction to consumerism, and it rhymes with American Express?
-Well played indeed.
+Commentary on our culture's addiction to consumerism, and it rhymes with American Express?
+Well played, indeed.

 5. "Bean & Beluga"